mapbox/jsxtreme-markdown/README.md

 **Options** (none required)

 - Any of the options for `mdToJsx`, documented above.
+- **wrapper** `?string` - The path to a wrapper component.
+  This value can be set of overridden document-by-document by setting `wrapper` in the front matter of the Markdown.
+  See the docs about `wrapper` front matter above.
 - **name** `?string` - Default: `MarkdownReact`.
   The name of the component class that will be generated.
 - **template** `?Function` - An alternative template function.
   Receives as its argument a data object and must return a string.
   Data includes:
+  - `wrapper`: The value of the `wrapper` option above.
   - `name`: The value of the `name` option above, converted to PascalCase.
   - `frontMatter`: The parsed front matter.
   - `jsx`: The JSX string generated from your source Markdown.